Anantha-Rao12/ProgProt/README.md

 # Bioinformatics

-This repository contains scripts and programs that is being used for the BIO314 course at IISER Pune.
-Some scripts were assignments where as most of the other ones were written solely with the joy of writing it.
-Some important concepts covered ans implemented were :
+This repository contains scripts and programs that was used for the BIO314 course at IISER Pune.
+Some scripts were assignments whereas most of the other ones were written solely for the joy of writing it.
+Some important concepts covered are implemented were :

 ## Biological Sequence Alignment